Howard Hawks: Later sound films (1935–1970)

-In 1953, Hawks made Gentlemen Prefer Blondes, which featured Marilyn Monroe famously singing "Diamonds Are a Girl's Best Friend."
-The film starred Monroe and Jane Russell as two cabaret performing best friends; many critics argue that the film is the only female version of the celebrated "buddy film" genre.
+In 1953, Hawks made Gentlemen Prefer Blondes, which famously featured Marilyn Monroe singing "Diamonds Are a Girl's Best Friend".
+The film starred Monroe and Jane Russell as two cabaret performing best friends; many critics argue that the film is the only female version of the "buddy film" genre.
 Choreographer Jack Cole is generally credited with staging the musical numbers while Hawks is credited with directing the non-musical scenes.
-In 1955, Hawks shot a film atypical within the context of his other work, Land of the Pharaohs, which is a sword-and-sandal epic about ancient Egypt that stars Jack Hawkins and Joan Collins.
-The film was Hawks's final collaboration with longtime friend William Faulkner before the author's death.
-In 1959, Hawks worked with John Wayne in Rio Bravo, also starring Dean Martin, Ricky Nelson, and Walter Brennan as four lawmen "defending the fort" of their local jail in which a local criminal is awaiting a trial while his family attempt to break him out.
+In 1955, Hawks made Land of the Pharaohs, a sword-and-sandal epic about ancient Egypt that stars Jack Hawkins and Joan Collins.
+The film was Hawks's final collaboration with longtime friend William Faulkner.
+In 1959, Hawks worked with John Wayne in Rio Bravo, also starring Dean Martin, Ricky Nelson and Walter Brennan as four lawmen "defending the fort" of their local jail in which a local criminal is awaiting a trial while his family attempt to break him out.
 The screenplay was written by Furthman and Leigh Brackett, who had collaborated with Hawks previously on The Big Sleep.
 Film critic Robin Wood has said that if he "were asked to choose a film that would justify the existence of Hollywood ... it would be Rio Bravo."

-In 1962, Hawks made Hatari!, again with John Wayne, who plays a wild animals catcher in Africa.
+In 1962, Hawks made Hatari!, again with Wayne, who plays a wild animal catcher in Africa.
 It was also written by Leigh Brackett.
-Hawks's knowledge of mechanics allowed him to built the camera-car hybrid that allowed him to film the hunting scenes in the film.
+Hawks's knowledge of mechanics allowed him to build the camera-car hybrid that allowed him to film the hunting scenes in the film.
 In 1964, Hawks made his final comedy, Man's Favorite Sport?, starring Rock Hudson (since Cary Grant felt he was too old for the role) and Paula Prentiss.
 Hawks then returned to his childhood passion for car races with Red Line 7000 in 1965, featuring a young James Caan in his first leading role.
 Hawks's final two films were both Western remakes of Rio Bravo starring John Wayne and written by Leigh Brackett.
 In 1966, Hawks directed El Dorado, starring Wayne, Robert Mitchum, and Caan, which was released the following year.
 He then made Rio Lobo, with Wayne in 1970.
-After Rio Lobo, Hawks planned a project relating to Ernest Hemingway and "Now, Mr. Gus," a comedy about two male friends seeking oil and money.
+After Rio Lobo, Hawks planned a project relating to Ernest Hemingway and "Now, Mr. Gus", a comedy about two male friends seeking oil and money.
 He died in December 1977, before these projects were completed.